Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Emerging Trends

-• Progressive Web Apps (PWAs): App-like experiences in browsers
+• Progressive Web Apps (PWAs): App-like experiences in the browser

-• Accelerated Mobile Pages (AMP): Ultra-fast loading pages
+• Accelerated Mobile Pages (AMP): Ultra-fast article loading

-• Voice Search Optimization: Growing voice command usage
+• Voice search optimization: Growing voice usage for queries

 Getting Started with Mobile Optimization

-1. Test your current website on multiple mobile devices
+1. Test your site on multiple mobile devices

 Working with Developers